 When used as a tool to positively change the world, homeschooling can be a disruptive way to transform education.
-Moving outside traditional education systems, youth and homeschooling provides tangible, meaningful, everyday action that young people can lead, learn from and grow through.
+Moving outside traditional education systems, youth engagement in homeschooling provides tangible, meaningful, everyday action that young people can lead, learn from and grow through.

 Your life, time, and brain should belong to you, not to an institution. — Grace Lwellyn

 Youth-Led Learning — Determining their own course for learning and their own tools for assessment can provide young people with powerful new ways to envision and enact social change.
 Through self-ownership, access to tools and youth/adult partnerships, young people can focus their learning on social change, moving from studying to acting to transforming their lives and their lives of those around them, too.

 Homeschooling for Social Change — Children and youth can change the world when learning outside schools focuses on how to transform their own lives and the world around them.
 Traditional core curriculum in schools, including math, science, literature, and more can all focus on social change, and when adults transform opportunities for this learning with students, they can form transformative youth/adult partnerships, too.